Max-Linear Regression by Convex Programming: Introduction

 \subsection{Contributions}

 We provide a scalable convex estimator for the max-linear regression problem that is formulated as a linear program and is backed by statistical guarantees.
-Under the standard Gaussian covariate model, the convex estimator \eqref{eq:estimator} is guaranteed to recover the regression parameters exactly with high probability if the number of observations $n$ scales as $\pi_{\min}^{-4} p$ up to some logarithmic factors.
+Under the standard Gaussian covariate model, the convex estimator \eqref{eq:estimator} is guaranteed to recover the regression parameters exactly with high probability if the number of observations $n$ scales as $\pi_{\min}^{-4} p$ up to some logarithmic factors { where $\pi_{\min}$ is defined as $\min_{j \in [k]} \P\left(\mb g\in\mc C_j\right)$ for $\mb g\in\mathrm{Normal}(\mb 0,\mb I_p)$}.
 This sample complexity implicitly depends on $k$ (i.e., the number of components) through $\pi_{\min}$.
-Particularly, when the $k$ linear components form a ``well-balanced partition'' in the sense that they are equally likely to achieve the maximum, the smallest probability $\pi_{\min}$ is close to $1/k$ and the derived sample complexity reduces to $k^4 p$ up to the logarithmic factors.
+Particularly, when the $k$ linear components form a ``well-balanced partition'' in the sense that they are equally likely to achieve the maximum, the smallest probability $\pi_{\min}$ is close to $1/k$ and the derived sample complexity reduces to $k^4 p$ up to the logarithmic factors. { This is comparable to the sufficient condition for exact recovery $n=\mathcal{O}(k p \pi_{\min}^{-3})$ of alternating minimization algorithm {\cite{ghosh2021max}} in the noise-free scenario.
+Monte Carlo simulations show that our proposed convex estimator, as a convexification of the LAD estimator, exhibits robustness against outliers, whereas AM appears to be fragile in the presence of impulsive noise.
+Furthermore, the repetition of AR significantly improves the accuracy of the estimation.}